ManaviSh/Raspberry_Pi_Vehicle_Status_PY_API/README.md

 This can be run on the Pi itself
 5. Set up MariaDB for the Vehicle Status
   CREATE DATABASE evData;
-  GRANT ALL PRIVILEGES ON weather.* TO web@'%' IDENTIFIED BY 'secretpassword';
+  GRANT ALL PRIVILEGES ON evData.* TO web@'%' IDENTIFIED BY 'secretpassword';
   FLUSH PRIVILEGES;
   quit